rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

 ```

-## Performance Testing
+### Performance testing

 Performance testing is generally executed to determine how a system or sub-system performs in terms of responsiveness and stability under a particular workload.
-It can also serve to investigate, measure, validate or verify other quality attributes of the system, such as scalability, reliability and resource usage.
+It can also serve to investigate, measure, validate, or verify other quality attributes of the system, such as scalability, reliability, and resource usage.

-We choose [Gatling](https://gatling.io/) as our perfromance testing framework.
-Gatling is an open-source load and performance testing framework based on Scala, Akka and Netty.
+We chose [Gatling](https://gatling.io/) as our perfromance testing framework.
+Gatling is an open-source load and performance testing framework based on Scala, Akka, and Netty.
 Gatling is written in Scala, which allows you to run it on any system.
-Gatling enables us to create to create performance tests as code.
-Gatling also creates detailed metrics dashboard in html format after test execution out of box.
-Gatling can simulate multiple virtual users with a single thread based on the actor mode.
-Gatling can be easily integrated with Continuous Integration pipelines by using Jenkins Gatling plugin.
+Gatling enables us to create to create performance tests as code, and it creates detailed metrics dashboard in html format, out of box, following test execution.
+Gatling can simulate multiple virtual users with a single thread based on the actor mode and is easily integrated with Continuous Integration pipelines by using the Jenkins Gatling plugin.

-We create performance test cases for all API calls.
-We measure the response time of all API calls.
-We simulate large number of customers calling various API at the same time.
-The tests are run in both staging environment and production environment.
-Once we have the test results ready, we analyze the metrics results to make sure that the performance meet our expectations.
+We create performance test cases for all Application Programmer Interface (API) calls.
+We measure the response time of all API calls by simulating a large number of customers calling various API at the same time.
+The tests are run in both staging and production environments.
+When the test results ready, we analyze the metrics results to make sure that the performance met our expectations.
 If there are any performance issues, the teams collabrate on fixing the issue.
-The goal is to provide a product that performs well even with unexpected large number of customers and requests.
+The goal is to provide a product that performs well even with unexpectedly large number of customers and requests.

-For example, here is one test case from our performance test suite:
+For example, here is a test case from our performance test suite:

 ```
 import com.rackspace.objects.{VMVP, HttpConfig}